Helianthus argophyllus

 Family: Asteraceae

-Plant Description: Annual to 4 mm high with white, woolly leaves 6-30 cm long.
-Leaves weakly heart shaped, fuzzy.
-Heads 7-10 cm wide, solitary.
+Plant Description: Annual to 4 m high with white, woolly leaves, 6-30 cm long.
+Leaves weakly heart-shaped, fuzzy.
+Flower heads 7-10 cm wide, solitary.
 Disks brown, rays orange-yellow.

-Field Identification: Easily identified by its white appearance from a distance; its white woolly body up close; and its typical large sunflower appearance.
+Field Identification: Easily identified by its white-ish appearance from a distance, its white, woolly body up close, and its typical, large sunflower appearance.

-Occurrence: Frequent on deep sands, mostly along the coast and in seam bottoms
+Occurrence: Frequent on deep sands, mostly along the coast and along stream bottoms.

 Key to the species Helianthus is found in Plant of the Texas Coastal Bend by Roy L. Leyman, Ruth O’Brien and Tammy White.
 It is also located n the page “Common Sunflower, Mirasol” in this website.